setlite/docs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to webed documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**Webed** (/we'bed/) is a Python library that assists you in making a full fleched web app.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It's simple and flexible, using the webob module to work like a charm.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section to be able to install webed.

 .. note::